Donders-Institute/bidscoin/docs/preparation.rst

     positional arguments:
-      dicomsource           The name of the root folder containing the dicomsource/[sub/][ses/]dicomfiles and / or the
+      dicomsource           The name of the root folder containing the dicomsource/[sub/][ses/]dicomfiles and / or the (single
-                            (single session/study) DICOMDIR file
+                            session/study) DICOMDIR file

     optional arguments:
       -h, --help            show this help message and exit -i SUBPREFIX, --subprefix SUBPREFIX
-                            Provide a prefix string for recursive searching in dicomsource/subject subfolders (e.g. "sub") (default:
+                            Provide a prefix string for recursive searching in dicomsource/subject subfolders (e.g. "sub-") (default: None)
-                            None)
       -j SESPREFIX, --sesprefix SESPREFIX
-                            Provide a prefix string for recursive searching in dicomsource/subject/session subfolders (e.g. "ses")
+                            Provide a prefix string for recursive searching in dicomsource/subject/session subfolders (e.g. "ses-") (default: None)
-                            (default: None)
       -f FIELDNAME, --fieldname FIELDNAME
-                            The dicomfield that is used to construct the series folder name ("SeriesDescription" and "ProtocolName"
-                            are both used as fallback) (default:
+                            The dicomfield that is used to construct the series folder name ("SeriesDescription" and "ProtocolName" are both used as fallback) (default: SeriesDescription)
-                            SeriesDescription)
-      -r, --rename          Flag to rename the DICOM files (recommended for DICOMDIR data) (default: False)
+      -r RENAME, --rename RENAME
-      -s, --scheme          The naming scheme for renaming.
+                            Optional naming scheme for renaming the DICOM files.
 Follows the Python string formatting syntax with DICOM field names in curly bracers with an optional number of digits for numeric fields.
+Use "{PatientName}_{SeriesNumber:03d}_{SeriesDescription}_{AcquisitionNumber
-Use "{InstanceNumber:05d}_{SOPInstanceUID}" for the default names
-                            at DCCN (default:
+                            :05d}_{InstanceNumber:05d}.IMA" for the default names at DCCN (default: None)
-                            {PatientName}_{SeriesNumber:03d}_{SeriesDescription}_
-                            {AcquisitionNumber:05d}_{InstanceNumber:05d} )

-      -e EXT, --ext EXT     The file extension after sorting (empty value keeps the original file extension), e.g. ".dcm" (default: ) -n, --nosort          Flag to skip sorting of DICOM files into SeriesNumber- SeriesDescription directories (useful in combination
-                            with -r for renaming only) (default: False) -p PATTERN, --pattern PATTERN
+      -n, --nosort          Flag to skip sorting of DICOM files into SeriesNumber-SeriesDescription directories (useful in combination with -r for renaming only) (default: False) -p PATTERN, --pattern PATTERN
-                            The regular expression pattern used in
-                            re.match(pattern, dicomfile) to select the dicom files (default: .*\.(IMA|dcm)$)
-      -d, --dryrun          Add this flag to just print the dicomsort commands without actually doing anything (default: False)
+                            The regular expression pattern used in re.match(pattern, dicomfile) to select the dicom files (default: .*\.(IMA|dcm)$) -d, --dryrun          Add this flag to just print the dicomsort commands without actually doing anything (default: False)

     examples:
       dicomsort /project/3022026.01/raw